 ‘But you didn’t do anything to make me think otherwise.’
 Taïga feels ashamed of all the bad things she’s thought of him.

-Taïga blushes.
-‘Stop that!
-Aren’t you the judgmental one?
-I got the feeling you’re judging me when you don’t even know why I’m here.’
+Taïga puts her hands on her hips, her green eyes becoming dark slits, ‘Aren’t you the judgmental one now?
+I got the feeling you are judging me when you don’t even know why I’m here.’
 She stops to catch her breath.

 ‘I looked you up.’